 members of the public.

 1.2 The Notes for Guidance included are not provisions of this Code.
+They form guidance to police officers and others about its application and interpretation.

-1.3 Nothing in this Code shall detract from the requirements of , the Code of Practice for the detention, treatment and questioning of persons by police officers.
+1.3 Nothing in this Code shall detract from the requirements of Code C, the Code of Practice for the detention, treatment and questioning of persons by police officers.

-1.4 The interviews to which this Code applies are described in section 3.
+1.4 The interviews and other matters to which this Code applies are described in section 2.
+This Code does not apply to the conduct and recording in England and Wales, of:

+interviews of persons detained under section 41 of, or Schedule 7 to, the Terrorism Act 2000, and

+post-charge questioning of persons authorised under section 22 of the Counter-Terrorism Act 2008.

+These must be video recorded with sound in accordance with the provisions of the separate Code of Practice issued under paragraph 3 of Schedule 8 to the Terrorism Act 2000 and under section 25 of the Counter-Terrorism Act 2008.
+If, during the course of an interview or questioning under this Code, it becomes apparent that the interview or questioning should be conducted under that separate Code, the interview should only continue in accordance with that Code.

 1.5 The term:

-‘appropriate adult’ has the same meaning as in Code C, paragraph 1.7 and in the case of a 17 year old suspect, includes the person called to fulfil that role in accordance with paragraph 1.5A of Code C.
+‘appropriate adult’ has the same meaning as in Code C, paragraph 1.7.

+‘vulnerable adult’ has the same meaning as in Code C paragraph 1.13(d).

 ‘solicitor’ has the same meaning as in Code C, paragraph 6.12.